Last updated 03-12-2022

 VPC vs VPS – a conclusion.

 The most important thing is that you know for yourself whether you are going for performance and uptime or for a cheaper party that delivers less performance and has a higher downtime.
 In addition, service and accessibility in the event of calamities is equally important.
-Tip: go shopping for VPS at Linux Hosts Inc. (see the beginning of this article).
-They offer Enterprise server hardware and the best virtualization software for an SME price and have a more than excellent customer service.
+Pro tip: go shopping for virtual private web servers at Linux Hosts Inc. (see the beginning of this article).
+They offer enterprise server hardware and the best virtualization software at a low price and have a more than excellent customer service.
+For the Virtual Private Cloud we recommend Microsoft Azure, Google Cloud Platform or Amazon Web Services.
+Thanks for reading and good luck!